IGP Decorates Force PRO, 8 Other Senior Officers - Nigeria Today

 IGP Decorates Force PRO, 8 Other Senior Officers

-The Inspector General of Police (IGP), Ibrahim Idris, on Friday, decorated the Force Public Relations Officer, Don Awunah and eight other senior police officers who were recently promoted to their next rank.
+The Inspector General of Police (IGP), Ibrahim Idris, yesterday, decorated the Force Public Relations Officer, Don Awunah and eight other senior police officers who were recently promoted to their next ranks.

 The lucky officers are; Ag.
 CP Bello Ahmed, Ag.
 CP Don Awunah, Ag.
 CP Afeez Inuwa, Ag.
 CP Garuba Umar, Ag.
 DCP Abu Sanni, ACP Ibrahim Adamu Bakore, ACP Kolo Yusuf, ACP Abba Kyari and SP Abdulkareem Abdullahi.

-Meanwhile, the IGP has also directed departmental head and zonal heads to reactive the reward system within the Force.
+Meanwhile, the IGP has also directed departmental and zonal heads to reactivate the reward system within the Force.

-The IGP, who made the direction at the decoration ceremony, attributed some of the achievement recorded since he assumed office to the collective effort of the promoted officers.
+The IGP, who made the direction at the decoration ceremony, attributed some of the achievements recorded since he assumed office to the collective effort of the promoted officers.

 This post was syndicated from Nigerian News from Leadership News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask